-State/Local Government n/a
+State/Local Government Commercial n/a n/a

-Commercial n/a

-Medicare Managed Care n/a
+Medicare Managed Care n/a , "

 Medicaid Managed Care 0.02%

 Commercial HMO n/a

 Charity 75%

 Missing/Invalid n/a

-Severity Index = All patients admitted have been determined to be a danger to self or others and the severity of illness is determined by an acuity assessment performed by the hospital.
+Severity Index = All patients admitted have been determined to be a danger to self or others and the severity of illness is determined to be a danger assessment performed by the hospital.
 The severity Index on the encounter record for each patient is assigned based on the patient's APR-DRG (All Patient Refined-Diagnosis Related Groups), which does not reflect the severity of mental illness due to reporting methodology.

-PROVIDER: Big Spring State Hospital THCIC ID: 000101 QUARTER: 1 YEAR: 2008
+PROVIDER: Big Spring State Hospital THCIC ID: 000101 QUARTER: 2 YEAR: 2008